 How do you respond when you experience great pain, failure, or struggle?
 If you’re like me, you pray to God for His comfort now and His supernatural relief from discomfort later.
 “God, will You heal this?”
 “God, will You protect us as we travel?”
 In this mode of thinking, God’s comfort represents a barrier between pain and us.
 Comfort is to sleeping on a feather bed as discomfort is to sleeping on the rocky ground.
 Getting in a car accident vs. not getting in one.
 But, should we seek a comfy life when Jesus himself had no place to lay His head?
 But wait, shouldn’t a good God desire to comfort His people?
 All good questions.

 The history of the word “comfort” is pretty astounding.
 Watch what happens.
 The word is from two Latin word parts, com-, an intensifying prefix that means “together with,” and fortis, which means “strong or strength.”
 Later, the Latin word confortare means, “to strengthen much.”
 Eventually, an Old French word, conforter, would add words like “solace” and “help” to the definition.
 In the 14th century, another French word, conforten, is defined as, “to cheer up, console.”
 Finally, by the 17th century, the English version of the word implies the sense of physical ease that we understand today.
 In about a millennium, “comfort” went from meaning, “together-strength,” to meaning “pain-barrier.”

-With this new (old) understanding of comfort as “together-strength,” look at how God has comforted our world.
+With this new (old) understanding of comfort as “together-strength,” look at how the God of all comfort has comforted our world.
 The prophet Isaiah foretold of a Messiah who would enter our world to be wounded for our transgressions and striped for our healing.
-If the very nature of our faith is to follow Jesus and lead people to follow Him, then let’s take a look at His response to pain.
+If the very nature of our faith is to follow Jesus Christ and lead people to follow Him, then let’s take a look at His response to pain.

 When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.
 1 Peter 2:23 NIV